-The Allergy, Pulmonary and Critical Care Medicine Division at the UW School of Medicine and Public Health has ongoing basic and clinical research programs in abroad spectrum of disciplines including asthma and allergic diseases, cystic fibrosis, pulmonary hypertension, interstitial lung diseases, lung cancer and interventional pulmonology.
+The Allergy, Pulmonary and Critical Care Medicine Division at the UW School of Medicine and Public Health has ongoing basic and clinical research programs in abroad spectrum of disciplines, including acute lung injury, asthma and allergic diseases, cystic fibrosis, pulmonary hypertension, interstitial lung diseases, lung cancer and interventional pulmonology.

 Major research interests include:

 Acute lung injury.

 Investigators use unique mouse models to identify the processes that govern acute lung injury and its resolution.
 This research incorporates state-of-the-art computational and pathway-focused network analysis of lung proteomics and transcriptomics data to identify cells and pathways that are potential targets for lung injury.